LazerpayHQ/Lazerpay-documentation-v2/README.md

 ### Best practices for managing contributions

-- If a question is asked more than twice in the documenttion channel, it should be added as an outstanding ![][tr] issue.
+- If a question is asked more than twice in the documentation channel, it should be added as an outstanding ![][tr] issue.
 If a resolution is found, it should be captured in the issue before it's closed or in a following pull request.
   Those involved in the support process should contribute to the documentation